Painting 18:04:02 61x45cm oil on aluminium private collection UK

 Painting 18:04 61x61cm oil on aluminium private collection Germany

-Painting 19:01 61x61cm oil on aluminium private collection UK
+Painting 19:01 61x61cm oil on aluminium private collection Germany

 Early on in the interminably long television series Mad Men – somewhere around 1959 – the europhile advertising executive Bertram Cooper has an abstract expressionist canvas hung in his Manhattan office.
 It’s a Mark Rothko, or it might be a Barnett Newman; it’s not a Joan Mitchell.
 Rumour of its presence spreads.
 A secretary breaks in to see it but once outside again cannot find the words to report the experience.
 Confounded by its existential magnitude, the junior creative hacks are waylaid from the business of capitalist communication before true artistic genius.
 Only the inhumane remain unmoved.
 Comically immune to its affective snares, Cooper is instead stupefied by its financial alchemy: ‘Between you and me and the lamppost’ he balks at a colleague, ‘that thing should double in value by next Christmas.’
 Incomprehension before the towering force of the canvas becomes speculation on the invisible machinations of the art market: here is a new, unintended accumulative sublime.